kristinemlarson/gnssIR_python/README.md

 * at01 is the station name
 * 2019 is the year
-* 70 and 80 are the starting and ending day of years.
+* 75 and 80 are the starting and ending day of years.
 * 66 is the snr option type (see the translator code for more information).
 * The last input is the orbit type.

+The snr options are always two digit numbers.
+Choices are:

+* 99 is elevation angles of 5-30 degrees
+* 88 is elevation angles of 5-90 degrees
+* 66 is elevation angles less than 30 degrees
+* 50 is elevation angles less than 10 degrees

+Legal orbit types:

 1. nav - is using the GPS nav message.
 The main plus is that it is available in near real-time.
 A nav file only has GPS orbits in it, so you should not use this